NWT Homeschool Registration: How to Withdraw and Register with Your DEA

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

-Once the principal receives your registration, they review it and either approve the home education program or raise concerns.
+Once the principal receives your registration, they facilitate the registration process and set up the assessment arrangements.
 For most families, this is straightforward — the principal receives the letter, confirms receipt, and sets up the first assessment meeting.

 If the principal is unfamiliar with home education or raises unexpected objections, your first step is to restate the legal basis calmly.
 Section 20 grants parents the right to home educate; the principal's role is oversight, not gatekeeping.
 Most pushback at the registration stage comes from unfamiliarity with the regulations rather than a genuine legal dispute.

-The DEA has authority to decline a program on substantive grounds (the program is clearly inadequate, safety concerns, etc.), but a principal cannot simply say "we don't do home education here."
+The DEA has final authority to terminate a program if it is demonstrably failing the student, but a principal cannot simply say "we don't do home education here."

 Funding: What You Can Expect

 Homeschooled students in the NWT are counted as 0.5 FTE in the funding formula.
 The DEA receives partial per-student funding for each home education student.
-A portion of that — typically 25% of the 0.5 FTE funding — is reserved for reimbursement of parent educational expenses.
+A portion of that — 25% of the 0.5 FTE funding under the territorial framework — is reserved for reimbursement of parent educational expenses.

 Key details: